-Bob Tereshinski Field Project
+at Bob Tereshinski Stadium

-In honor and recognition of his long-term commitment to Mount Marty College and his successful years as the Lancers' Head Baseball Coach, it was decided to name the new field "Bob Tereshinski Field."
+In honor and recognition of his long-term commitment to Mount Marty College and his successful years as the Lancers' Head Baseball Coach, it was decided to name the new field "Riverside Field at Bob Tereshinski Stadium."

 "Bob Tereshinski was and is one of the greatest influences that I have had in my life.
 His love for the game and his players combined with his passion to win made it an awesome experience to play for him.
 The tradition and standards that Coach T set for the baseball program at Mount Marty are remarkable.
 The project of renaming the field and turfing the infield is an awesome way to honor Coach T and the great tradition that has been

 - Andrew Bernatow '99, MMC Head Baseball Coach

-In 1999, the Mount Marty College Lancers baseball team was chosen as South Dakota Sports Writers Association's College and University team of the Year.
-Bob completed his eleven year baseball coaching career on the College and Legion Levels with over 400 wins.
+In 1999, the Mount Marty College Lancers baseball team was chosen as South Dakota Sports Writers Association's College and University "Team of the Year."
+Bob completed his eleven year baseball coaching career on the College and Legion levels with over 400 wins.
 Bob has the most wins in athletic history of Mount Marty College with 332 victories.
 In 2004 he was inducted into the Yankton College athletic Hall of Fame and in 2007, the Mount Marty College athletic Hall of Fame.